Table of Contents

 Removing Tax Liens from Your Credit Report

 Tax liens are subject to the same fair credit reporting laws (FCRA) that govern all debts.
-You can dispute these errors and if the government cannot prove that you owe the debt, the lien will be removed from your credit file.
+You can dispute them and if the government cannot prove that you owe the debt, the lien will be removed from your credit file.

-Fortunately, it is possible to remove a lien from your credit report even when it hasn’t been paid in full.
-Here’s an example of tax liens deleted from a TransUnion credit report:
+Fortunately, it is possible to dispute and remove a lien from your credit report even when it hasn’t been paid in full.
+Here’s an example of tax liens that were disputed and deleted from a TransUnion credit report:

 To do this, you have to request a specific remedy known as a “withdrawal”.
 This is different from having tax liens “released” after payment has been completed.
 You can even request a withdrawal while you are still making payments on the lien.